btwGaurav/Amazon-clone/README.md

 {/////}Contribution guidelines.
 1.Just try to add details and improve responsiveness.
-2.you can change font and sizing of the different sectons according to webaite.
+2.you can change font and sizing of the different sectons according to website.

 {/////}Links to additional resources or documentation.